As one of the finest urban specimens in Central Europe, choosing where to stay in Krakow is a huge part of planning any Poland itinerary.

 - Mercure Krakow Stare Miasto: A lovely boutique-style hotel flexing spacious rooms accented with bright cheery colours that reenergize.
 Extras like an fitness centre to work off your new pierogi obsession and a trendy on-site bar add to the value.

-✓ Where to stay in Krakow for a budget-friendly alternative to other central areas
+✓ Recommend choice for a budget-friendly alternative to other central areas

 Located just across this river from Kazimierz, Podgórze is moving much in the same direction as its Jewish Quarter companion.
 As the former site of Krakow’s WWII Jewish Ghetto and, afterwards, among the city’s bleakest industrial districts under communist rule, Podgórze has had quite a lot of catching up to do to come into its own in Krakow’s modern era.